The Utility of Space has been performed in Birmingham, Galliate, Marseille, Oslo and Santiago…

 The Utility of Space was realized in 2000 at the composer’s studio with spatialization research carried out at Notam (Norsk nettverk for Teknologi, Akustikk og Musikk / Norwegian network for Technology, Acoustics and Music) in Oslo (Norway).
 The ambisonics version premiered on October 7, 2000 at the Space Escape NICEM (Norwegian Section of the International Confederation for Electroacoustic Music) concert during the Ultima Oslo Contemporary Music Festival (Norway).
 The Utility of Space was commissioned by NICEM with support from the Norsk Komponistforening (Norwegian Society of Composers).
 The Utility of Space was awarded a First Prize at the 28th Bourges International Electroacoustic Music and Sonic Art Competition (France, 2001).
-The original concert work was realized in the ambisonics format (hexagonal loudspeaker arrangement) combined with traditional stereo diffusion; this CD version has been remixed for stereo listening (either version is suitable for concert performance).
+The original concert work was realized in the ambisonics format (hexagonal loudspeaker placement) combined with traditional stereo diffusion; this CD version has been remixed for stereo listening (either version is suitable for concert performance).

 - October 7, 2000, Concert, Oslo (Norway)

 January 11, 2013Santiago (Chile)

 |March 3, 2016||Natasha Barrett, The Utility of Space (2000)||Martian Gardens / TaintRadio (USA)|